azmigueldario/giardia_mlst_2023/notebook/2023_giardia_mlst.md

 ## 20230713 - Developing workflow

 - Created new samplesheet that contains contigs only, that is necessary as input for chewbacca
+- Prepared question about how to approach cross-validation for nextflow forum.
+I have thought about several ideas but have no final solution and do not want to stale advances anymore.
+    - Includes a sample_sheet in long or wide format, any approach would work and a sample of processes to run.
+- Created a draft of processes to run in ChewBACCA

 ```sh
 echo "sample,contig" > input_samplesheet_contig.csv